 An app’s dedication to protecting your data should be intuitive from its messaging, Gerrard says.
 “See if there’s someone in a security role, and look for security logos and licenses on their site.”

 Privacy policies can be hard for the basic user to decipher.
 If you’re putting your heart online, you should feel comfortable reaching out.
-A reputable dating site will should quickly answer your questions about privacy and security, he says.
+A reputable dating site should quickly answer your questions about privacy and security, he says.
 It should also offer to protect in-app chats with encryption, he adds, though people aren’t quite yet demanding it.

 “I think that encrypted chat will be critical in the future,” he says.
 “Dating apps can always be potentially threatened by [marketing or phishing] bots…Encryption can help to fend this off, as well as offer more privacy to the dater.”